Kinto/kinto/docs/troubleshooting.rst

    multiauth.policy.auth0.userid_field = email

-One simple solution is not to use Auth0 in conjunction with other auth policies that overlaps with the ones it suppoprts (https://auth0.com/docs/identityproviders).
+One simple solution is not to use Auth0 in conjunction with other auth policies that overlap with the ones it supports (https://auth0.com/docs/identityproviders).
-This is because Auth0 allows to fetch profile information from other providers creating a conflict while choosing what policy should handle the access token.
+This is because Auth0 allows fetching profile information from other providers, creating a conflict when choosing which policy should handle the access token.